I wouldn’t call myself a Playlist Designer if I weren’t first—and always—a Music Curator. It’s been my lifelong obsession.

 When the digital revolution hit in 1999, I fell hard for the iPod, iTunes, and MP3s—converting tens of thousands of CDs into a private digital archive.
 By 2007, I was a resident DJ at a wine bar, spinning private events and local parties.
 That’s where a producer with his own studio introduced me to something I didn’t know existed: curating playlists for hospitality brands.

-Fast-forward to 2014: I became a Playlist Designer, dubbed a “Music Architect,” then promoted to Lead Music Architect.
+Fast-forward to 2014: I became a Playlist Designer, dubbed a “Music Architect,” then promoted to Lead Music Architect, while working for RoundHouse Multimedia.
 Since then, I’ve devoted myself to crafting immersive sonic experiences that turn brand spaces into emotional memories—designing playlists for luxury resorts across the Caribbean and Mexico, plus select one-off projects for other brands.

 For years, I’ve been the hidden spark—the human touch behind the soundtrack of countless unforgettable moments.
 When the music clicked and everyone felt good, that was my work breathing life into the atmosphere.
 Every playlist was intentional, inventive, and deeply human—built to help venues stand apart and guests truly feel the vibe.

-My library also runs deep into explicit and boundary‑pushing territory, making it possible to design playlists for environments that want more edge, attitude, or after‑hours energy—without compromise.
+My library also goes deep into explicit and boundary‑pushing territory, making it possible to design playlists for spaces that want more edge, attitude, or after‑hours energy—without dialing anything back.

 Atelier De Hoteles